 (See also Overview of Rickettsial and Related Infections Overview of Rickettsial and Related Infections Rickettsial diseases (rickettsioses) and related diseases (anaplasmosis, ehrlichiosis, Q fever, scrub typhus) are caused by a group of gram-negative, obligately intracellular coccobacilli.
 All... read more .)

 Ehrlichiosis and anaplasmosis are related to rickettsial diseases.

 E. chaffeensis causes human monocytic ehrlichiosis.
-Most cases of ehrlichiosis have been identified in the southeastern and south central US, where its arthropod vector (the lone star tick) is endemic.
-Anaplasma phagocytophilum (formerly E. phagocytophila) causes human granulocytic anaplasmosis, which occurs in the Northeast, mid-Atlantic, upper Midwest and West Coast of the US, where its arthropod vector (ixodid ticks) are endemic.
-Several cases of anaplasmosis have been reported after blood transfusions from asymptomatic or acutely infected donors.
+Most cases of monocytic ehrlichiosis have been identified in the southeastern and south central US, where its arthropod vector (the lone star tick) is endemic.
+(See Centers for Disease Control and Prevention: Ehrlichiosis–epidemiology and statistics.)

 The difference in the primary target cell (monocytes for ehrlichiosis and granulocytes for anaplasmosis) results in only minor differences in clinical manifestations.